Melon Farmers Original Version

 The Non-Crime Hate Incident is a recent and chilling restriction to free speech.

-Link Here 10th March 2021
+Link Here10th March 2021

-free speech union logo The Non-Crime Hate Incident (NCHI) is a recent and chilling restriction to free speech.
+The Non-Crime Hate Incident (NCHI) is a recent and chilling restriction to free speech.
 An NCHI means any non-crime incident which is perceived by the victim or any other person to be motivated by hostility or prejudice.
 NCHIs can be recorded against someone's name without their knowledge.
 NCHIs were never created by government, but by a limited company called the College of Policing (CoP), a quango which provides guidance to police forces.
 Parliament has never passed legislation calling for NCHIs.
 This is speech-control and surveillance created away from democratic oversight.

 See An Orwellian Society. report [pdf] from freespeechunion.org